RandomNameAnd6/Unofficial-ReadWorks-API/README.md

 # Unofficial ReadWorks API
 An unofficial API for ReadWorks lessons
 ---
-Here's some example code using the API:
+Here's some example code using the API to print the title of a lesson:
 ```python
 import readworks_api